Villages to visit in Provence, South of France (57)

-The beauty of Aix-en-Provence, city of Art, is discovered while strolling.
-Through the promenades around the renowned Cours Mirabeau.
-It was the city of the painter Paul Cézanne, its countryside inspired some of the greatest impressionist artwork.
+The beauty of Aix-en-Provence, city of Art, can be discovered while strolling.
+During your walks around the famous Cours Mirabeau shaded by its vault of plane trees.
+The squares adorned with fountains are so many enchanting places to discover during your wanderings.
+It is the city of the painter Cézanne, whose Aix countryside inspired some of the greatest Impressionist masterpieces.

 A former Roman military camp, Apt is today a small Provençal town where you will find charming holiday rentals.
 Apt is a retreat in the Calavon valley, between the Monts de Vaucluse and the Massif du Lubéron.
 The old part of the town, Vieille Ville, is a magnificent tourist attraction, which hides behind the old town walls, hidden from the road by the newer residential area which now surrounds the historic centre.